March 17, 2017 • 2 min read

-When I first joined the IT recruitment scene I got quite the culture shock, coming from a background of working in Human Resources for the United Nations.
-Back then, and in spite of regular criticism of the UN, we received CVs by the thousands from people around the globe wanting to work at one of the most prestigious institutions in the world.
-By contrast, the IT world was much more fast-paced and competitive, with several companies vying for candidates from a limited pool of top programmers.
+When I first joined the IT recruitment scene I got quite the culture shock, coming from a background of working in Human Resources.
+By contrast, the IT world is much more fast-paced and competitive, with several companies vying for candidates from a limited pool of top programmers.

-So what do you do when your technical recruitment team, composed presumably of developers, are not trained in recruitment and interviewing?
-Here are 5 tips to help them with their technical interview process!
+So what do you do when you're not trained in recruitment and conducting interviews?
+Here are 5 tips that might help you with the technical interview process!

-- The candidate coming in is probably nervous and a possibly intimidating.
-Put yourselves in their position, try to remember last time you went for an interview.
+1. The candidate coming in is probably nervous and possibly intimidated.
+Put yourselves in their position, try to remember the last time you went for an interview.
 How would you have wanted to be treated?
 As a number or a human being?
 That was a rhetorical question.

 Treat the candidate as you would want to have been treated at an interview.
 Introduce yourself first, talk about the company and the team to make the person comfortable before diving into more technical questions.